CHAPTER 5 POLICIES PERTAINING TO CLASSROOM ACTIVITIES

 PROGRAM AND CLASSROOM ACCOMMODATION

-Program and course accommodations are managed through the Disability and Assistive Technology Center (DATC).
+Program and course accommodations are managed through the Disability Resource Center (DRC).
 Accommodations are determined on a case-by-case, individual basis through an interactive process.
-The student, DATC professional, and if necessary, other professionals (e.g. faculty members, medical professionals, lab managers or residential living staff) will determine reasonable modifications.
+Please refer to the DRC website for current policies and procedures.
+The student, DRC professional, and if necessary, other professionals (e.g. faculty members, medical professionals, lab managers or residential living staff) will determine reasonable modifications.
 The determination of reasonable accommodations is based on the student’s abilities, the essential functions of the course or experience, and the physical environment.
-If a student believes that accommodation(s) recommended by DATC are inappropriate or insufficient, they may appeal to the Dean of the University College.
+If a student believes that accommodation(s) recommended by DRC are inappropriate or insufficient, they may appeal to the Dean of the University College.

 Program Accommodation